top of page

 Flights before and after the tour start/end, visa, travel insurance, tips to tour leaders, laundry, drinks, and other items of a personal nature.

-VISA-FREE TRAVEL: Citizens of fifteen countries can travel to China without a visa for holidays shorter than 15 days until 31st of December 2025.
+VISA-FREE TRAVEL: Citizens of more than thirty countries can travel to China without a visa for holidays shorter than 30 days until 31st of December 2025.
 This makes it easier than ever to join this tour!
-Australia, Austria, Belgium, France, Germany, Hungary, Ireland, Italy, Luxmbourg, Malaysia, Netherlands, New Zealand, Poland, Spain, Switzerland.
+Valid for passport holders in Australia, Austria, Belgium, Denmark, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Luxembourg, Malaysia, Netherlands, Norway, New Zealand, Poland, Portugal, Spain, Switzerland.

 Day 4: Most of the day at Wawushan again before evening transit to Pinshan County for overnight.

-Day 10: Final full day for Snow Leopards before returning to Yushu in the evening for a late dinner and hot shower!
+Day 11: Final morning for cats before returning to Xining in the evening for a late dinner and hot shower!

-Day 12-13: This large forest area is well-protected (indeed, there are thought to be more than 50 Giant Panda in the area, though they are very rarely seen), and as a result is a haven for mammals.
-The star attraction is the superb Golden Snub-nosed Monkey, which can be found throughout the reserve at low densities.
-The impressive “Sichuan” Takin is more common, and can often be seen by the side of the road while doing safari-style driving in the reserve.
-Tibetan Macaque, Chinese Goral, Chinese Serrow, Sika Deer, Tufted Deer, Reeve’s Muntjac, plus hopefully Himalayan Black Bear, Leopard Cat, and Hog Badger can all be encountered here, while birds include Golden Pheasant, Golden Eagle, Crested Kingfisher, Grey-headed and Great-spotted Woodpeckers, Chestnut-vented Nuthatch, Little and White-crowned Forktails, Brown Dipper, Collared Crow, Silver-throated and Sooty Bushtits, Yellow-browed, Japanese, and Yellow-bellied Tits, Barred, Black-faced, and White-throated Laughingthrushes, Maroon-backed Accentor, and the endemic Slaty Bunting.
-Nights in Tangjiahe Nature Reserve.
+Day 13: This large forest area is well-protected (indeed, there are thought to be more than 50 Giant Panda in the area, though they are very rarely seen), and as a result is a haven for mammals.
+The impressive Chinese Takin is common, and can often be seen by the side of the road while doing safari-style driving in the reserve.
+Tibetan Macaque, Chinese Goral, Chinese Serrow, Tufted Deer, Reeve’s Muntjac, plus hopefully Himalayan Black Bear, Leopard Cat, and Hog Badger can all be encountered here, while we also have more chances for Golden Pheasant.
+Other species to be found might include Golden Eagle, Crested Kingfisher, Tawny Fish Owl, Necklaced Woodpecker, Chestnut-vented Nuthatch, Red-billed Leiothrix, White-collared Yuhina, Green Shrike-Babbler, Little Forktail, White-crowned Forktail, Brown Dipper, Collared Crow, Sooty Bushtit, Yellow-browed Tit, Yellow-bellied Tit, Maroon-backed Accentor, and the endemic Slaty Bunting.

 bottom of page